soco21/soco21/assignment-3/Group8-a3.md

 ##### Description of the requirements

+To make the use of the gamble feature more interesting, we will increase the chances of the player with fewer pieces for a successful gamble.
+For that we will calculate a score for each player.
+For each normal piece, a player gets one point.
+For each king a player gets two points.
+The chance of a player to win a gamble is calculated as follows: winChance = (1 - (player score/total score on the board))

+Example:
+Player WHITE has 4 Pieces and 1 King, which is a score of 6.
+Player RED has 10 Pieces, which is a score of 10.
+If player WHITE gambles, he has a win chance of (1 -  6/16) = 10/16 = 62.5%
+If player RED gambles, he has a win chance of (1 - 10/16) = 6/16 = 37.5%

 #### Task 2

 During the analysis and design phases of this extension use responsibility driven design and UML